Giving is truly better than receiving, especially when your generosity can provide income tax benefits.

 - Itemize deductions.
-To claim qualified charitable donations in excess of $300 or that don't meet the requirements mentioned above, you need to itemize deductions on Schedule A. Before making this move, be sure that itemizing will reduce your tax bill more than taking the standard deduction.
+To claim qualified charitable donations that don't meet the requirements mentioned above, you need to itemize deductions on Schedule A. Before making this move, be sure that itemizing will reduce your tax bill more than taking the standard deduction.
 If you use TurboTax, we’ll figure your taxes both ways based on the information that you provide and tell you whether itemizing or taking the standard deduction will give you the biggest tax benefit.

 - Keep proof of your gift.
 If you gave cash, hold on to a bank statement, cancelled check or credit-card receipt showing the amount of the donation.
 For gifts of cash or property worth more than $250, also keep the written acknowledgement from the charity showing the date and value of the donation.